IsnaDev/Challenge-github-notes-master/README.md

 - Introduction to the programming language;
 - Introduction to Git and Github;
 - Introduction to creating websites with HTML5 and CSS3;
-- Positioning elements with Flexbox in CSS.
+- Positioning elements with Flexbox in CSS;
+- Web development.

 ## 🤝👩🏻 Collaborator